chapmanjacobd/library/README.md

         ╘═══════════╧══════════════╧═════════╧═════════╛
         Total duration: 14 days, 23 hours and 42 minutes

-        Print an aggregate report of media that has no duration information (likely corrupt or online media) library watch -w 'duration is null' -p=a
+        Print an aggregate report of media that has no duration information (ie. online or corrupt local media) library watch -w 'duration is null' -p=a

         Print a list of filenames which have below 1280px resolution library watch -w 'width<1280' -p=f

-        Print media you have partially viewed with mpv library watch -p=v
+        Print media you have partially viewed with mpv library watch --partial -p
+        library watch -P -p  # equivalent
+        library watch --partial -pa  # print an aggregate report of partially watched files

         View how much time you have watched library watch -w play_count'>'0 -p=a